-- i Only near-circular orbits with an altitude between 200 km and 2000 km are considered. - ii The atmosphere is considered static and spherical symmetry of the Earth's gravitational potential is assumed. - iii The model works only with the objects' radial information.
-Earth harmonics and third-body effects are not included in the model.
-Because of the altitude range, Solar Radiation Pressure (SRP) effects can be assumed to be negligible.
-The only perturbation considered is the atmospheric drag; thus, the semi-major axis a is the only orbital element changing. - iv Active satellites are expected to perform station-keeping maneuvers and are not subject to atmospheric drag effect. - v No active debris removal is considered.
-The only sink to reduce the population of space objects is the atmospheric drag and active satellite post-mission disposal; - vi The minimum size of debris able to disrupt a satellite is 10 cm, which is also the minimum size detected by the Space Surveillance Network (SSN) to assess conjunctions.
+i Only near-circular orbits with an altitude between 200 km and 2000 km are considered.
+Concerning the present LEO population derived from the TLEs, over 90% of objects exhibit an eccentricity lower than 0.1.

-vii Explosions are not included in the computation of the preliminary results but could be included in future works.
+- ii The atmosphere is considered static and spherical symmetry of the Earth's gravitational potential is assumed.
+The model relies exclusively on radial information for objects and does not possess data regarding the position and velocity of each object at each time instant.
+As a result, Earth harmonics, third-body effects, and Solar Radiation Pressure (SRP) cannot be modeled.
+The only perturbation taken into account is atmospheric drag, which means that the only orbital element undergoing change is the semi-major axis, denoted as a. - iii Active satellites are expected to perform station-keeping maneuvers, enabling them to counteract the effects of atmospheric drag. - iv No active debris removal is considered.
+The only natural sink to reduce the population of space objects is the atmospheric drag. - v The minimum size of debris able to disrupt a satellite is 10 cm, which is also the the nominal sensitivity limit of the U.S. Space Surveillance Network [20].
+This assumptions has been frequently used in literature, for instance in Refs.
+[9, 10]. - vi Explosions are not included into the computation of the results due to the assumption that technology will advance in the future.
+However, they may be considered in future research studies.

-With respect to the previous MOCAT models, two main assumptions are dropped: firstly, new active satellites can be instantaneously injected into their final operative altitude, or they can be launched into a parking orbit and undergo orbit raising maneuvers; and secondly, after the mean satellite lifetime $(\Delta t)$ , active satellites are no longer directly removed with a certain probability of success, but they will decrease their semi-major axis through deorbiting maneuvers.
+With respect to the previous MOCAT models, two main assumptions are dropped: firstly, new active satellites can be instantaneously injected into their final operative altitude, or they can be launched into a parking orbit and undergo orbit raising maneuvers; and secondly, after the mean satellite lifetime (Δt), active satellites are no longer directly removed with a certain probability of success, but they will decrease their semi-major axis through deorbiting maneuvers.
 Therefore, flows of objects from lower to upper shells, and vice-versa, are now modelled.
-A schematic representation of the model is visible in Figure 1.
+A schematic representation of the model is visible in Fig. 1.
 Active satellites, rocket bodies, and derelicts constitute intact objects.
 Collisions, represented by dashed black arrows, could involve objects from the same or different species, giving rise to derelicts and debris or debris only.
 Moreover, derelicts might be created from each category composing active satellites.
-These transitions are indicated with the dotted red arrows and will be explained in more detail afterward.
-For what concerns active satellites, both $S_r$ and $S_h$ are launched, represented by green arrows, while the category transitions among the S families and the flow between different shells are indicated with $\vartheta$ .
-Let the model considering P = $[S_h, S_r, S_d, D, N, B]$ be referred to as the MOCAT-6RD.
-The model without decaying satellites $S_d$ is named MOCAT-5R.
-Finally, the simple model without orbit transfer flux is MOCAT-4B with P = [S, D, N, B].
+These transitions are indicated with the dotted red arrows and will be explained in Section II.E.
+For what concerns active satellites, both S_r and S_h are launched, represented by green arrows, while the category transitions among the S families and the flow between different shells are indicated with θ .
+Let the model considering $P = [S_h, S_r, S_d, D, N, B]$ be referred to as the MOCAT-6RD, where '6' represents the number of species involved, and 'RD' indicates that orbit raising and deorbiting maneuvers are included.
+The model without decaying satellites S_d is named MOCAT-5R, with '5' as the species involved and 'R' signifying that orbit raising is modeled (the 'D' is omitted as deorbiting is not included).
+Lastly, the simplified model lacking orbit transfer flux is named MOCAT-4B, with four species included, denoted as P = [S, D, N, B].
+Here, 'B' represents rocket bodies and serves to distinguish this model from other MOCAT models that also have four species but exclude rocket bodies.